Offer discount coupons on Shopify product pages

 Step 1.
 Select a popup template

-In the Content tab, you can change the offer description and the text on the action button.
-To do that, use the menu on the right-hand side: click on the text fields you want to change and type in the details.
+On the first screen you can change the offer description, text on the action button, and design.
+Just click on the elements you want to change and proceed with your adjustments.

 Your goal is to let customers apply the automatic discount coupon upon a button click, right?